dortamur/satisfactory-uevr-enhancements/Controls.md

 The right controller is focussed on interactions, including weapon aiming & firing, build aiming and adjustments (including nudging), and menu selection.

-The right wrist has a menu of selectable options.
+The right wrist has a menu of selectable options, and also shows build information.
+Rotate your wrist (like looking at a watch) to see the right wrist menu.
 This can be interacted with a number of different ways:
 - Point at it with the left controller, and push left trigger to select an option
 - Press Up on the right controller stick, roll the stick left or right to highlight an option, and push right trigger to select

+The left wrist has some information elements (equipment status, health), as well as the Build Quick Bar, and numbers to select different bars.
+Rotate your wrist (like looking at a watch) to see the left wrist UI.

 - Left Controller stick
 	- Up/Down moves forward/backward